 Bad opinions are not limited to politics or polarizing, high-stakes topics.
 Even small matters can elicit surprise blowback if the opinion is phrased poorly or otherwise unpopular.
 This happens a lot in discussions pertaining to mathematics, which is why I don’t even bother participating in those discussions anymore.
 Someone will make some claim about a result not being interesting and be pilloried with downvotes and negatives replies for either failing appreciate the importance of the result, or downvoted for getting some concept wrong.
 At least with politics you can read the room and know where people stand on the issues, but this does not work as well with math or other topics that does not fit within a ‘left vs. right’ or ‘good vs. bad’ dichotomy.
 Or debate about the new obesity drugs, in which arguments that weigh too heavily in favor of these drugs or in favor of ‘diet and exercise’ are downvoted for either being too dismissive of the side effects or lacking empathy.

 The best people in the world at this never have bad opinions.
+They could somehow get away with posting comments defending Trump or Alex Jones on /r/politics and somehow not be attacked or downvoted at all (the comments may be downvoted, but the net karma score would remain above 0).
 There are a handful of such individuals who come to mind, like bloggers Dan Lu, Gwern, and Scott Alexander–and on the other extreme from prolixity to brevity–podcaster and comedian Joe Rogan.
 I read those bloggers, not only because they have interesting insights, but also they are effective communicators.
 Same for neoliberal-leaning bloggers Matt Yglesias and Noah Smith.
 Even if I don’t agree with their politics, admittedly they are among the best at communicating potentially polarizing ideas to a broad readership.
 Ideas poorly communicated are worthless, so learning how to communicate better–whether in long-form like Scott or extemporaneously in short-form like Rogan–is necessary, and I hope to apply it to my own writing.
 On the other hand, like trying to copy Tiger Wood’s golf stroke, it’s not the sort of thing that is easily reproduced.
 Experts have a way of making things seem deceptively easy.
 Or to put it another way: a perfect, well-received opinion is like sculpting a key that fits in a convoluted lock, but without seeing the inside of the lock beforehand.

 Such writers are masters at reading the room and structuring potentially unpopular opinions in a way that is palatable.
 The first rule of writing is not make the reader hate you; this is easier said than done.
 Or also have invaluable and necessary attributes that help convey credibility to a skeptical audience, like high IQ or advanced degrees.
 Among the most important variables for how an opinion is received is not the soundness of the opinion, but the credentials or credibility of whoever espouses it, followed by the fit or suitability of the audience to the message.
 Because most people do not have exceptional or valuable credentials or characteristics that lend credibility, or have a built-in audience of supporters to provide social proof, they are starting at a major disadvantage.